Keeping The Kids Occupied in Dublin this Winter

 With the winter months and chillier temperatures, Dublin really comes alive – crisp blue skies and sunny winter days make the perfect backdrop to explore the city, making December and January great options for a city break with a difference.
 Those travelling with the family will find plenty of things to do, see and explore in the historic city whatever the weather, making sure kids stay active and entertained throughout the trip.

 Anyone looking for hotels Dublin City can find a luxurious getaway at the one of the O’Callaghan Collection Hotels for the whole family.
 With Christmas approaching, the kids will be getting even more excited about taking a trip to the city.
 To help make your family break more memorable, we’ve put together this list of activities to keep children occupied in Dublin all winter long.

 Visit Phoenix Park

 If you’re planning a trip to Dublin with the kids there’s no better place to go for family fun than Phoenix Park.
 The green getaway in the heart of Dublin is home to all kinds of fun activities and interesting things to see.
 The rolling greens and waterways provide an exciting natural land of adventure for young ones to explore.
 Animal lovers can find the city zoo in the centre of the park too so be sure to grab some tickets and head over there for a wonderful afternoon your youngsters will never forget.

 Temple Bar, Dublin

-Head over to this unique house of art and drama during your trip to the Callaghan Hotel Dublin for an experience that is sure to get your family’s imaginations running wild.
+Head over to this unique house of art and drama during your trip to one of our Dublin Hotels for an experience that is sure to get your family’s imaginations running wild.
 The purpose-built theatre specialises in shows for little ones that are put together to educate and amaze.
 Opened in 1995, The Ark has been a hotspot for families looking for fun and entertainment while in Dublin.
 With regular shows and events taking place all the time, you’ll always find something fun to see through the winter months.